nye17/javelin/README.rst

 on the command line.

-We assume the quasar variability on scales longer than a few days can be well described by a Damped random walk (DRW) model, and the emission line light curves are simply the lagged, smoothed, and scaled versions of the continuum light curve.
+We assume the quasar variability on scales longer than a few days can be well described by a Damped Random Walk (DRW) model, and the emission line light curves are simply the lagged, smoothed, and scaled versions of the continuum light curve.
 Fig. 1 shows the true light curves for the continuum, the Ylem, and the Zing lines.
 In particular, the Ylem (Zing) light curve is lagged by 120 (250) days, scaled by a factor of 3 (9), and smoothed by a top hat of width 3 (9) days, from the continuum light curve.
-The continuum light curve is generated from the DRW model with time scale 100 days and variability amplitude sigma=2 mag.
-Thus, we have two parameters for the continuum DRW model, sigma and tau, and three parameters for each emission line model, lag, width of the tophat smoothing function, and scale.
+The continuum light curve is generated from the DRW model with a time scale 100 days and variability amplitude of sigma=2.
+Thus, we have two parameters for the continuum DRW model, sigma and tau, and three parameters for each emission line model --- the lag t, the width of the tophat smoothing function w, and the flux scaling factor s.

 .. figure:: http://bitbucket.org/nye17/javelin/raw/default/examples/figs/signal.png